Krish-1012/weboconnect-task/README.md

 # webconnect-auth-task
 in this task you will find login,signup and userslist
+#composer update

+update the composer very first for download dependancy

 #config
 in .env file you have to set your database credentials.